 Going for a run?

-The kids want to play?
+Do the kids want to play?

 I'm on it!

-Walking your Brittany around the block once a day is not enough to get out all of her pent-up energy.
+Walking your Brittany around the block once a day is not enough to get out all her pent-up energy.
 She does best when you give her a “job” to do.

 For instance, if you like to hunt or fish, the Brittany will be more than happy to lead you to or bring back your game.